carlosrivera22/RestaurantSpeechOrdering/README.md

   - python waiter.py

-Use your voice and specify the number of the option you want to select.
+Use your voice and specify the number of the option or the option itself that you want to select.